 Progressive Rock music is a form of rock in which elements of ‘art music’ such as classical music are incorporated in with rock elements.
 Though each progressive rock group vary widely from one to the next, they fall very roughly into three categories.

-1) The most basic type of progressive rock is simply the addition of unusual instruments such as orchestral instruments into the rock setting, an extension of what producers George Martin and Phil Spector had been doing.
+1) The most basic type of progressive rock is simply the addition of classical orchestral instruments (violins, cellos, etc.) into a rock setting, an extension of what producers George Martin and Phil Spector had been doing.
 Groups such as the Moody Blues used the mellotron (a keyboard that emulates the sound of orchestral instruments) to recreate the recordings they made with full orchestras.

 2) A more advanced style came through groups such as Yes that wrote complex multi-movement works common in the classical music world.
 These pieces were often quite elaborate and intricately composed, and it was not uncommon for a complete ‘piece’ to take up an entire side of a vinyl record.

-3) A more experimental style of prog rock was based on ideas from modern classical composers in the avant-garde and electronic areas.
-Pink Floyd explored this with the electronic sound collage work that permeated many of their albums.
+3) A more experimental style of prog rock was the use of “musique concrète”, or “concrete music”, based on ideas from modern classical composers in the avant-garde and electronic areas.
+The idea is that composers would use tape recordings of non-musical sound and organize them, via audio tape, into a musical composition.
+Sounds such as trains, clocks ticking, animal noises, or cash registers were all fair game.
+Pink Floyd explored this with the electronic sound collage work that permeated many of their albums, notably on Dark Side of the Moon (1973).

 Rock Groups with Orchestra and the Mellotron